GatorSense/Multi-Target-MI-ACE_SMF/README.md

-# MTMIACE
+# Multi-target MI-ACE and MI-SMF

-Multi Target - Multiple Instance - Adaptive Cosine Estimator Matlab Implementation
+Multi Target - Multiple Instance - Adaptive Cosine Estimator and Multiple Instance - Spectral Match Filter Matlab Implementation

 ****************************************************************

-NOTE: If the MTMIACE Algorithm is used in any publication or presentation, the following reference must be cited:
+NOTE: If the Multi-target MI-ACE and MI-SMF Algorithm is used in any publication or presentation, the following reference must be cited:
 J. Bocinsky, A. Zare

 NOTE: If this code is used in any publication or presentation, the following reference must be cited: